Askannz/optimus-manager/README.md

 As an alternative to the `--set-startup` command, optimus-manager also allows you to set the startup GPU mode using a kernel parameter.
 This is useful if you want to create multiple entries in your bootloader with different GPU startup modes (for instance a "battery-saving" mode that starts with the Intel GPU, and a "gaming" mode that starts with Nvidia).

-Simply add `optimus-manager.startup=intel` or `optimus-manager.startup=nvidia` to your kernel parameters list.
+Simply add `optimus-manager.startup=MODE` to your kernel parameters list, where `MODE` can be any startup mode.
 Note that this parameter overrides whatever startup mode was set with `optimus-manager --set-startup`.

 Also note that this parameter only affects which GPU your desktop session starts with ; it has absolutely no effect on the boot process before that, because optimus-manager has no control over it.